-39 See 2022-2023 NASAA Past-President Melanie Senter Lubin, Written Testimony before the House Financial Services Committee Subcommittee on Capital Markets Regarding A Roadmap for Growth: Reforms to Encourage Capital Formation and Investment Opportunities for All Americans (Apr.
+&lt;sup>39 See 2022-2023 NASAA Past-President Melanie Senter Lubin, Written Testimony before the House Financial Services Committee Subcommittee on Capital Markets Regarding A Roadmap for Growth: Reforms to Encourage Capital Formation and Investment Opportunities for All Americans (Apr.
 19, 2023).

-Appendix A - NASAA Positions on Division A Titles of H.R. $2799\frac{40}{100}$
+Appendix A - NASAA Positions on Division A Titles of H.R.
+2799

 NASAA Positions on Division A Titles of H.R.
-2799 Title Description NASAA Position I REMOVE ABERRATIONS IN THE MARKET CAP TEST FOR TARGET COMPANY FINANCIAL STATEMENTS.
+2799 Title Description NASAA Position Ι REMOVE ABERRATIONS IN THE MARKET CAP TEST FOR TARGET COMPANY FINANCIAL STATEMENTS.
 This title would direct the SEC to revise regulations to permit an issuer, when determining its market capitalization for purposes of testing the significance of an acquisition or disposition, to calculate the registrant's aggregate worldwide market value based on the applicable trading value, conversion value, or exchange value of all of the registrant's outstanding classes of stock (including preferred stock and non-traded common shares that are convertible into or exchangeable for traded common shares) and not just the voting and non-voting common equity of the registrant.
 On April 6, 2023, Representative French Hill (R-AR) introduced the same or similar legislation as H.R.
 2497.
-As of May 16, the bill had no cosponsors.
-Oppose II HELPING STARTUPS CONTINUE TO GROW.
+As of January 19, 2024, the bill had no cosponsors.
+Oppose Π HELPING STARTUPS CONTINUE TO GROW.
 This title would make it easier for emerging growth companies ("EGC") to remain EGCs longer.
 Presently, a company qualifies as an EGC if it has total annual gross revenues of less than \$1.07 billion during its most recently completed fiscal year and, as of December 8, 2011, had not sold common equity securities under a registration statement.
 A company continues to be an EGC for the first five fiscal years after it completes an IPO, unless one of the following occurs: (1) its total annual gross revenues are \$1.07 billion or more; (2) it has issued more than \$1 billion in non-convertible debt in the past three years; or (3) it becomes a "large accelerated filer," as defined in Exchange Act Rule 12b-2.
-Under this legislation, EGCs would have seven years instead of five years to undertake certain additional Oppose
+Under this legislation, EGCs would Oppose

-40 H.R.
+&lt;sup>40 H.R.
 2799, as amended, removed the following titles from H.R.
 2799: (1) H.R.
 1807, the Improving Disclosure for Investors Act of 2023, which would direct the SEC to promulgate a rule within one year of enactment of the legislation to allow for certain covered entities to satisfy their obligations to deliver regulatory documents required under securities laws to investors using electronic delivery; (2) H.R.
 2622, to amend the Investment Advisers Act of 1940 to codify certain Securities and Exchange Commission no-action letters that exclude brokers and dealers compensated for certain research services from the definition of investment adviser, and for other purposes; (3) H.R.
 1553, the Helping Angels Lead Our Startups Act of 2023, which would direct the SEC to revise the SEC's Regulation D to not extend the prohibition on general solicitation or general advertising to events with specified kinds of sponsors, including angel investor groups unconnected to broker-dealers or investment advisers, so long as certain conditions are met; (4) H.R.
 2627, the Increasing Investor Opportunities Act, which would amend the Investment Company Act to prohibit the SEC from placing a limit, as they currently do, on closed-end companies investing in private funds; and (5) H.R.
 3063, the Retirement Fairness for Charities and Educational Institutions Act of 2023, which would amend federal securities laws to authorize the use of collective investment trusts within 403(b) plans and for other purposes.
-In short, NASAA opposes the first four bills (H.R.
-1807, H.R.
-2622, H.R.
-1553, and H.R.
-2627) and is reviewing H.R.
-3063.
+In short, NASAA opposes these five bills as well.